hanothemano/kaluza-cucumber-bdd-tests/Additional-Comments.md

 it all depends on how fast we could potentially spin up docker ec2 instances in kubernetes to run our tests

-and if it made sense to split up the tests using configs
+and if it potentially made sense to split up the tests using configs

 e.g. UK / US / AU Regions

 Since these are all GET name requests (then it makes sense to have them)

-However I only just realised

-3rd Thing To Consider
+##### 3rd Thing To Consider

-I will be doing some more updates to the readme / later this evening to tidy things up a bit

-So please clone the latest repo tomorrow morning if there are changes
+I will be doing some further updates to the readme / later this evening to tidy things up a bit; so please clone the latest repo tomorrow morning if there are changes

-4th Thing To Consider
+##### 4th Thing To Consider

-The tests should be going to a HTML reporter so that they can easily be downloaded + viewed
+Ideally these tests results should be getting sent to a HTML reporter; so that they can easily be downloaded + viewed in browser etc.

+I would use something like
 cucumber-html-reporter

-I ran out of time to set this up
+But I unfortunately ran out of time to set this up correctly